Survive Cold, Dark & Dreary Days With Hygge

 In hygge, there is an aversion to expensive nights out, to the shiny, new, and costly.
 Instead, hygge gets nostalgic with the things you have, the coziness of an old but warm pair of slippers, the simplicity of a night in with friends and family.
 Hygge derives its warmth and fuzziness from quiet moments unplugged from the world outside.
 It appreciates anything homemade, the details of a scene, the memories locked in objects that we love.
 And fire is an essential element – a fireplace, a mantle full of candles – the light and heat creating a defense against a season defined by its cold and darkness.

-It's easy to see why hygge caught on in the cold, dark end to 2016.
+It’s easy to see why hygge has caught on.
 In these times of hostile politics and the deaths of beloved celebrities announced seemingly every hour, hygge offers sanctuary, a peaceful retreat into your own personalized happy place, or a way to circle the wagons for a respite with close friends.
 In this light, hygge is a method of self-care.